Jacob Gils: Movement

 Gils' Movement series started as an experiment and eventually became a creative work.
 Myriam Simons, from le revenue claims that his photography is something new and full of creativity because he paints with his camera.
 Fredrik Haren, "The Creativity Explorer", called this for his experience exploring about human creativity and writer about the subject, talked about the balance between Gils' "curious research mode" and the "focused execution mode".

 Limit to your love

-The series Limit to your love is Gils' nude experiment with a Polaroid camera.
-He has won two awards with this series.
-Virginie Lorient from Bettina Von Arnim's Gallery asserts that the transfers of colours of this technique may vary, but Gils does not modify the natural colours.
+The series Limit to your Love is Gils' nude experiment with a Polaroid camera.
+He has won two awards for this series.
+Virginie Lorient from Bettina Von Arnim's Gallery asserts that the transfers of colours of this technique may vary, but Gils does not modify the natural colours of the picture.

 Transfer

-In the transfer serie, Gils transfers polaroids onto watercolour paper.
-Through this innovated technique, the eye begins to decode, and to see more than a simple picture.
+Transfer series are polaroids transferred onto watercolour paper.
+Through this technique a particularly atmospheric and dreamy mood arises.
+Upon closer inspection, however, the eye begins to decode that in these works there are real places depicted, all with their special characteristics.